Bader’s infield single lifts Cardinals past Giants 2-1

 TRAINER’S ROOM

 Giants: SS Brandon Crawford (hamstring cramping) returned to the starting lineup after not starting Saturday night.
-Crawford walked as a pinch-hitter in Saturday’s 3-1 loss to the Cardinals.
+Crawford walked as a pinch-hitter in Saturday’s 3-1 loss to the Cardinals. … Kapler said he’s “pretty confident” C Buster Posey (left thumb contusion) should be available for Monday night’s game in Los Angeles.

-Cardinals: Manager Mike Shildt said RHP Jack Flaherty’s (left oblique strain) bullpen session went well and he is progressing.
+Cardinals: Shildt said RHP Jack Flaherty’s (left oblique strain) bullpen session went well and he is progressing.
 Shildt also said management was discussing whether RHP Miles Mikolas (right forearm tightness) will need to throw one more bullpen session in St. Louis or go on a minor league assignment for rehab.

 UP NEXT